vmmunoza/Build-On-Eth-101/test tutorial.md

-# Ethereum Smart Contract Development Tutorial
+#  Smart Contract Development Tutorial

-This step-by-step guide will walk you through creating and deploying a simple Ethereum smart contract.
+This step-by-step guide will walk you through creating and deploying a simple smart contract on Ethreum.

 ## Prerequisites
 - Node.js installed on your system.